Manning Ferguson Force

-Manning Ferguson Force (December 17, 1824 - May 8, 1899) was a lawyer, judge, and soldier from Ohio.
+Manning Ferguson Force (December 17, 1824 – May 8, 1899) was a lawyer, judge, and soldier from Ohio.
 He became known as the commander of the 20th Ohio Volunteer Infantry in the Union Army during the American Civil War, and was a recipient of the Army Medal of Honor for gallantry in action.
+He was awarded this honor in 1892 for his heroism during the Battle of Atlanta, on July 22, 1864.
+He was a justice of the Superior Court of Cincinnati.

 Early life and career

 Manning F. Force was born in Washington, D.C., where his father, Peter Force, was the mayor.
 He turned down an appointment to West Point and went on to attended Harvard College until 1845, and graduated from Harvard Law School in 1848.
 The following year, Force moved to Cincinnati, Ohio, and began his law practice.